-The 2019 applications are now closed for the Bakar Spark Fund for UC Berkeley faculty proposing projects with significant commercial potential.
-The 2019 program will award up to seven 2-year Spark Fund research development grants of up to $75,000/year.
+The 2021 applications are now open for the Bakar Fellows Spark Fund awards, for UC Berkeley faculty proposing projects with significant commercial potential.
+The 2021 program will award up to seven 2-year Spark Fund research development grants of up to $75,000/year.
 The awards provide discretionary funds for research in the STEM+fields (Engineering, Computer Science, Chemistry, Biological Sciences, Physical Sciences, and Architecture).
 The Bakar Spark Fund seeks to identify and catalyze research (even early stage) that holds commercial promise.

 After the successful completion of a two-year Spark Fund award, recipients will be eligible to compete for a Bakar Prize of up to $300,000 (one-time) discretionary support.